TOP PRACTICES AND TRENDS

 2. The expansion loophole

-Despite the IEA clearly stating that there is no room for investments in new oil and gas fields in a 1.5°C scenario, as of July 2022 only 13 financial institutions assessed by the Tracker are restricting support (partially or totally) to new oil and gas projects and the companies developing them.
+Despite the IEA clearly stating that there is no room for investments in new oil and gas fields in a 1.5°C scenario, as of June 2023 only 38 financial institutions assessed by the Tracker are restricting support (partially or totally) to new oil and gas projects and the companies developing them, or engaging these companies for.
 The vast majority of financial institutions are failing to take into account corporate plans for the future.
 This is a major gap given that the Global Oil and Gas Exit List reveals that more than 500 companies have new oil and gas projects, at the field evaluation or development stage.

 3. The “credible transition plan” loophole